Veterans & Servicemembers- Educational Benefits

 Who Qualifies?

-Individuals who meet one of the following standards:
+Individuals who meet one of the following criteria:

-• Served an aggregate period of at 36 months after September 11, 2001
+• Served an aggregate period of at least 36 months after September 11, 2001

 • Honorably discharged from active duty for a service-connected disability and served 30 continuous days after September 11, 2001

-• Are dependents eligible for Transfer of Entitlement under the Post-9/11 GI Bill.
+• Dependents eligible for Transfer of Entitlement under the Post-9/11 GI Bill®.

 Transfer of Entitlement

-The Department of Defense offers members of the Armed Forces the opportunity to transfer Chapter 33 Benefits to their spouses and dependent children.
+The Department of Defense offers members of the Armed Forces the opportunity to transfer Chapter 33 Benefits to their spouse and/or dependent children.
 After the transfer has been approved, the spouse or child must apply with the VA before they can begin to receive Chapter 33 benefits.
-The application VA Form 22-1009e can be completed online through VONAPP.
+The application VA Form 22-1009e can be completed online through va.gov/education/how-to-apply/.

-Once approved, the suppose or dependent child will need to submit his/her Certificate of Eligibility and a copy of the Service Member's DD214 (if applicable) to Olivet Nazarene University.
+Once approved, the spouse or dependent child will need to submit his/her Certificate of Eligibility to Olivet Nazarene University.

 Policies Related to Recruiting & Providing Services for Veterans

-ONU will promptly readmit a servicemember with the same academic status as he had when last attending the school or accepted for admission to the school.
+ONU will promptly readmit a service member with the same academic status as he/she had when last attending the school or when accepted for admission to the school.
 This requirement applies to any student who cannot attend school due to military service.

-The student must notify the school VA representative of his military service and intention to return to school as follows:
+The student must notify the school VA representative of his/her military service and intention to return to school as follows:

 • Notification of intent to return to school.
-The student must also give oral or written notice of her intent to return to the school within three years after the completion of the period of service.
-A student who is hospitalized or convalescing du veto an illness or injury or aggravated during the performance of service must notify the school within two years after the end of the period needed for recovery from the illness or injury.
-A student who fails to apply for readmission within these periods does not automatically forfeit eligibility for readmission but is subject to the school's established leave of absence and general practices.
+The student must also give oral or written notice of his/her intent to return to the school within three years after the completion of the period of service.
+A student who is hospitalized or convalescing due to an illness or injury sustained or aggravated during the performance of service must notify the school within two years after the end of the period needed for recovery.
+A student who fails to apply for readmission within these periods does not automatically forfeit eligibility for readmission but is subject to the school’s established leave of absence and general practices.

-• The school will promptly readmit the student into the next class or classes in the program beginning after he provides notice of intent to reenroll, unless he requests a later date or unusual circumstances require the school to admit him at a later date.
+• The school will promptly readmit the student into the next class or classes in the program beginning after he/she provides notice of intent to reenroll, unless he/she requests a later date or unusual circumstances require the school to admit him/her at a later date.
 This requirement supersedes state law-for example, the school will readmit a qualifying service member to the next class even if that class is at the maximum enrollment level set by the state.

 • at the same enrollment status, unless the student wants to enroll at a different enrollment status;